How long does probate take?

 Similarly, if the deceased owned foreign assets, has missing beneficiaries, or a life insurance policy, it may take some time and investigation before any money from these assets can be released.

-For more comprehensive answers to probate-related queries like ‘How long does grant of probate take?’, turn to the expert team of experienced probate solicitors at Freeman Jones Legal.
+For more comprehensive answers to probate-related queries like ‘How long does grant of probate take?’, turn to the experts at Freeman Jones Solicitors.

 We offer professional support with the probate process in the UK and can guide you through the probate timeline.
 We can help you to obtain grant of probate and execute a loved one’s wishes as stated in their will.